Box Hill Circular via Betchworth walk

 5. For the main route keep right at the path junction.
 In 200m the path merges with the North Downs Way?
 (NDW) coming up a long flight of steps, familiar from other SWC walks.
 Go through a gate onto the path along the escarpment, with views of Dorking to the south-west.
 In 50m you come to another gate, with two footpath waymarkers.

-• If you want to avoid a steep descent of the escarpment from the viewpoint take the right-hand path, which slants gently down the hillside and passes well below it.
+• If you want to avoid a steep descent of the escarpment take the right-hand path, which slants down the hillside and passes well below the viewpoint.
 If you take this short cut, resume the directions at [?].

 6. For the main route keep left to stay on the NDW, which in 150m comes to the famous viewpoint at the Salomons Memorial?.